Hybrid Meeting Best Practices

 Purpose

-• Determine if the meeting is necessary.
-Can it be handled in an email, a shared document, or Slack chat instead?
+- Determine if the meeting is necessary.
+Can it be handled in an email, a shared document, or a Slack message instead?

 Setup

-• If you plan on using visuals, whiteboards, or other meeting aides, identify how you will adapt for any participants who have barriers with the software, audio, or other visuals.
+- If you plan on using visuals, whiteboards, or other meeting aids, identify how you will adapt for participants who have barriers to the software, audio, or other visuals.

-• Virtual participant facilitator (an advocate for virtual participants): Monitors the virtual space for raised hands or questions, including chat comments.
-Consider splitting this up into multiple roles (curate questions from the Q&A, monitor chat, mute/unmute participants, etc.) if there are many remote attendees.
+- Virtual participant facilitator (an advocate for virtual participants): Monitors the virtual space for raised hands or questions, including chat comments.
+If there are many remote attendees, consider splitting this up into multiple roles (curate questions from the Q&A, monitor chat, mute/unmute participants, etc.).

 During the meeting